Django Interview Questions

 10 return 'default'

-9. What is the difference between select_related and prefetch_related in Django ORM?
+119. What is the difference between select_related and prefetch_related in Django ORM?

 10. What is the Django REST Framework (DRF) and why is it useful?

 Django REST Framework (DRF) is a powerful toolkit that uses Django to build Web APIs.
-It makes it easy to build RESTful APIs by providing reusable building blocks such as serializers, viewsets, authentication, permissions, and routers.
+It provides reusable building blocks such as serializers, viewsets, authentication, permissions, and routers.
+DRF handles common tasks like parsing requests, validating data, serializing querysets, token/JWT authentication, pagination, and provides a browsable API interface.

 11. What are Q objects in Django's ORM and when would you use them?

-You use Q objects when you need OR conditions or more complex filtering logic that cannot be achieved using simple filter() arguments.
+Q objects in Django ORM are used to construct complex database queries using logical operators such as AND, OR, and NOT.
+You use Q objects when you need OR conditions or complex filtering logic that cannot be achieved using simple filter() arguments.

 Example: